 EXPLICIT FEEDBACK:

 When a coach directly provides feedback to the player, that is explicit feedback.
 In other words, it is a conscious conveying of information.
 For example, when a coach tells (or shows) a player to swing low-to-high for a topspin shot, that is explicit feedback.
-It is typically also directive and prescriptive (corrective).
-(See previous articles in this series that cover these concepts)
+It is typically also directive (Click here for a link to an article on Directive versus Cooperative feedback) and prescriptive (corrective).
+(Click here for an article explaining prescriptive feedback)

-As a young coach, my idea was that players couldn’t possibly learn it if I didn’t tell them the right stuff.
-Of course, if I had just applied some logic, I would have realized that not being privy to many lessons as a junior, I learned lots through playing without a coach.
-So, the notion ‘unless you tell them they won’t learn’ is false.
+As a young coach, I thought players couldn’t possibly learn it if I didn’t tell them the right stuff.
+Of course, if I had just applied some logic, I would have realized that not being privy to many lessons as a junior, I learned a lot through playing without a coach.
+So, ‘Unless you tell them they won’t learn’ is a false notion.

-Based on the reframing paragraph above and all the ability requirements listed, there is an inherent disadvantage to explicitly giving players solutions to every problem.
+Based on the reframing paragraph above and all the ability requirements listed, explicitly giving players solutions to every problem has an inherent disadvantage.
+One doesn’t develop a problem-solver by constantly providing them all the solutions.
 Yet, this is the approach of the vast majority of coaches.

 However, you eventually realize that people learn as much or more through the situations they experience than from the great nuggets of wisdom that flow from a coach’s mouth.